Now accepting applications for the 2013-2014 academic school year!

 Allen-Frazier Residence Hall provides housing for female students.
 Its features include a wing of traditional, semi-private bedrooms with a sink in each room, and the general/community bathrooms and a wing of two bedroom suites with a bathroom in each suite.
 Furniture is built in and floors are tiled.
 Suites and private rooms are priced higher than traditional rooms.
 There is a computer lab available for residents and an on-site nurse’s office, which is located in the facility.

 Beard-Burrowes Residence Hall provides housing for male students.
 It has the same features as Allen-Frazier; however, the facility also has tennis, basketball, and volleyball courts.

-Both residence halls feature snack machines, washers and dryers, kitchen, lobby monitors, TV lounge, wireless computer access, controlled access, and a computer laboratory.
+Both residence halls feature snack machines, free washers and dryers, kitchen, lobby monitors, TV lounge, wireless computer access, controlled security access, and a computer laboratory.